 The complete list of Union procedures is available online.

-The McCain Performance Series is canceled for the fall 2020 season.
+The McCain Performance Series is cancelled for the fall 2020 season.
 The decision was made in late-June, citing advice from university officials and the safety of the community.

 “It was a heartbreaking decision erasing up to two years of planning,” McCain director Todd Holmberg said.
 “Ultimately, the guiding principle in this decision was the safety of the campus and community.
 The decision was also predicated on the fact that several scheduled artists and attractions were canceling their own plans to tour until at least January 2021.”